crehds/github-commits-history-monorepo/README.md

 This project will show all the commits of a repository, using the GitHub API.

+## Important

+It is necessary to have a GitHub token to be able to use the GitHub API.
+So, you will need this [token](https://docs.google.com/document/d/1xuN0RF9BzJb4krDRrCgSP7F9uxWAYdC0Ica7zPTcgpo/edit?usp=sharing) in order to run the project.

 ## How to run

 1. Clone this repository